Social selling. It’s a term that divides opinion within the sales world.

 My favorite platform for social selling.
 At the time of writing LinkedIn is going through some pretty heavy changes.
 The way people are using LinkedIn is changing dramatically and it’s becoming a much more personal and content-focused social network.
 In my opinion, this is only the start of some great things to come.

 The thing you need to realise is that your prospects are on LinkedIn.
 A lot of their information is on LinkedIn.
 You can connect, interact and build the foundations of a relationship on LinkedIn which radically enhances the sales process. – Daniel Disney, Founder @thedailysales

 Rookie: Optimize Your Damn Profile!

 This is possibly the most important advice I can give you.
-Your profile needs to be optimised for your target buyer persona.
+Your profile needs to be optimized for your target buyer persona.
 Think, what do they want to see?

 If you’re still using your LinkedIn profile like an online CV then you need to take a long hard look in the mirror, my friend.

 Here are two quick actionable tips to turn your profile from zero to hero: